SERVICE DESCRIPTION - PLEASE READ IN FULL!

 This may also be caused by something outside the power supply board.

-There are two things that will help you increase the odds of having narrowed the problem to the power supply board.
+There are two indications that will help you increase the odds of having narrowed the problem to the power supply board.

 Second, as this is another common source of a problem in those TVs, disconnect the cable connecting the Y-Main board with the power supply board and try to power on again to see if the TV is still refusing to come on.